 What is expected of me regarding time tracking and how I spend my time?

-Your project commitments should be captured in Float.
+Your project commitments should be captured by the #staffing-resourcing team.
 On a typical week the number of hours you work on your project will match what is marked in Float.
 Your remaining time is intended for general meetings, like the weekly all hands, and working group or guild participation.
 If you don’t have enough project work to fill 32 hours, please let your facilitator know.

 All 18F staff track their time in Tock.
 Learn more in the Tock guide.
 While cost recovery is an important organizational goal, internal non-billable projects are important as well.
 Engineers needn’t worry about how many billable hours they work, but rather how many project hours.